ara3d/bim-open-schema/source-code.md

-# Contributing to and Understanding the Open Source Code
+# Contributing to and Understanding the Code

 This repository only contains a specification document, and sample file.
 Our core tools and libraries are maintained in the [Ara 3D SDK repository](https://github.com/ara3d/ara3d-sdk):